 The Kahala Hotel & Resort is GBAC STAR™ accredited.

 Hand sanitizer dispensers are placed at key guest entrances and high contact areas such as front desk, front drive, concierge desk, restaurant entrances, retail outlet entrances, and meeting spaces.

 Wearing a Mask

 Guests will be required to wear a mask in all public areas.
+Per the recent government announcement, pool and outside restaurant, seaside grill are an exception.
 If guests don’t have a mask the hotel will provide one.